 Wired Cityscapes in New York City - 19th Century

-In the 1880s, the beautiful cityscapes in New York City were severely damaged by the large number of utility poles and overhead wires and cables.
+In the 1880s, the former beautiful cityscapes in New York City were severely damaged by the large number of utility poles and overhead wires and cables.
 They ran services like telegraph, telephone, signaling, lighting and electric power.
 On major thoroughfares, such as Broadway, there were many hundreds of them, resulting in unsightly views.
 The first utility poles and overhead wires in New York City were launched in 1845 for telegraph services.
 In 1904, the last overhead wires were removed in the Borough of Manhattan.

 The first electric telegraph line began to be laid in 1843, between Washington and Baltimore.
 It was initially underground, but the line was failing.
 Then, on April 1, 1844, the line began to be constructed using poles.
 Wires were attached by glass insulators to poles alongside a railroad, 60km long.
 It was operational in May, 1844.